Orange-OpenSource/a11y-guidelines/src/en/articles/aria-status-messages.md

 </p>
 ```

-During the application of a complex search filter, an icon symbolizing "pending"—an hourglass, a clock, etc.—appears on the screen.
+During the application of a complex search filter, an icon symbolizing "pending" (an hourglass, a clock, etc.) appears on the screen.
 The screen reader announces "Application busy, loading."
 Again, this information is important for the user; the `"alert"` role will be used.

 ```html
 <div role="alert">